Comments

 Lol

-Just finished talking about the impotence of masks and distancing to what you label as my tribe.
+Just finished talking about the importance of masks and distancing to what you label as my tribe.
 Talked to a cousin in Las Vegas dealing with the same issue.

 posting a suggested threat